bifromqio/bifromq-docs/website/docs/06_plugin/3_resource_throttler.md

 ---
 sidebar_position: 4
-title: "Resource Throttler Plugin"
+title: "Resource Throttler"
 ---

 In BifroMQ's multi-tenant architecture, tenants share resources provided by a single cluster instance.
 To prevent any single tenant from overusing resources and impacting others, it is crucial to control each tenant's resource usage globally at runtime.
 It is important to note that the ability to achieve load isolation among tenants through resource limitations presupposes the availability of surplus resources in the cluster during peak business periods.

 Tenant-level global resource limitations require real-time monitoring of each tenant's cluster resource usage.
 BifroMQ provides [Tenant-level Metrics](../07_admin_guide/03_observability/metrics/tenantmetrics.md) for measuring resources in terms of quantity and rate, including Gauge, Counter, and Summary metrics.

 The interface for the plugin is defined in the following Maven module:

 ```xml

 <dependency>
     <groupId>com.baidu.bifromq</groupId>
     <artifactId>bifromq-plugin-resource-throttler</artifactId>